undefinedfr/linky/readme.txt

 Yes.

-= Can i add social links in may page ? =
+= Can i add social links in my page ? =

 Yes.